adobe-marketing-cloud-mobile/aemmobile/README.md

 	aemm project create /path/to/TestProject

-For the following commands, must be inside folder created with `aemm project create [PROJECT_NAME or PATH]`.
+You must run the following commands inside the directory created with `aemm project create [PROJECT_NAME or PATH]`.

 `aemm article create [articleName]`